meggrooms/World_Weather_Analysis/README.md

 # World Weather Analysis
 ### Plan your next big adventure
 -----
 PlanMyTrip is an industry leader in travel destination planning.
-PlanMyTrip wants to develop real-time suggestions to help clients find their ideal vacation destination and lodging.
+PlanMyTrip wants to develop real-time suggestions to help clients find their ideal vacation destination and lodging, helping them plan their dream vacation.
 <BR>
 <BR>
 ### Resources